Things to do in Oxford: bookshops, cafés & walks for a slower day

 Jericho is also a good place for an early dinner if you’re staying overnight in Oxford.
 Most spots are walk-in friendly during the week, and the vibe is low-key - not touristy.

 If you’re not in a rush, staying just outside Oxford can actually make the trip feel even more relaxed.
-There’s a small handful of places within 20–40 minutes of the city that feel like destinations in themselves - the kind of places where you can read by the fire, eat well, and enjoy being somewhere that doesn’t feel built for tourists.
+There’s a small handful of places within 20–40 minutes of the city that feel like destinations in themselves - the kind of places where you can read by the fire, eat well, and enjoy being somewhere local and authentic.

-Here are our favourite options that work especially well for readers, introverts, and anyone planning a slow, thoughtful Oxford trip.
+Here are our favourite options for anyone planning a cozy Oxford trip.

 The Swan at Islip